charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 ## Orientation

-The relationship between the Minimal Admissibility Framework (MAF) and contemporary **computational approaches to physics and ontology** is clarified here, with particular attention to the work of **Stephen Wolfram**.
+The relationship between the Distinction Constraint (DC) and contemporary **computational approaches to physics and ontology** is clarified here, with particular attention to the work of **Stephen Wolfram**.

 The concern is not technical correctness or empirical adequacy.
 It is the proper placement of such approaches within the **Foundations / Implications** architecture, distinguishing **methodological legitimacy** from **metaphysical overreach**.

-MAF is conservative with respect to scientific practice.
+DC is conservative with respect to scientific practice.
 Its effect is classificatory and interpretive rather than programmatic.

 ---